 The median annual wage for geological and petroleum technicians is $51,130.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $28,530, and the highest 10 percent earned more than $104,660.

 The median annual wages for geological and petroleum technicians in the top industries in which they work are as follows:

 |Management of companies and enterprises||$94,510|

 Most geological and petroleum technicians work full time.
 Technicians generally work a standard schedule while in laboratories and offices, but hours spent in the field may be long or irregular.

-Employment of geological and petroleum technicians is projected to grow 16 percent over the next ten years, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 2,500 new jobs over the 10-year period.
-Demand for petroleum and natural gas is expected to increase demand for geological exploration and extraction in the future.
+Employment of geological and petroleum technicians is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
+However, because it is a small occupation, the fast growth will result in only about 1,000 new jobs over the decade.
+Demand for petroleum and natural gas, along with exploration of resources such as metals and minerals, is expected to increase demand for geological exploration and extraction in the future.

-Job opportunities will stem from growth and the likely retirement of older technicians over the projection period.
+Job opportunities will stem from growth and the need to replace workers who leave the occupation permanently over the projection period.
 The best job prospects will be for those candidates who have had hands-on training and who have good technical and analytical skills, which can be acquired through internships, co-op programs, and postsecondary education.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.